mtanco/mtanco.github.io/_posts/2018-11-28-lets-go-analytics.md

   filter(n > 10)
 ```
 ![](/images/pokemon_hashtag_wordcloud.png)

+As expected, lots of reference to Pikachu, Eevee, and shinies (rare colored critters that show up some times).
+The large number of Nintendo related tags come from people who tweet directly from the game, which is played on the Nintendo Switch and forces its own hashtag.

 ## What's Next
 So far we have done some preliminary exploring and visualizing of our data set.
 No we haven't done any Machine Learning or model building, but we have a comfortable idea of what's in our dataset and what types of things we could use it to figure out.
 In the next post(s) we'll look at: